 In 2019/20 the charity want to raise funds to restore an extensive reed bed at the rear of the site and to make the environment accessible for the purposes of art and education.

 If you would like to volunteer, create art for the space, donate material, equipment or funds or wish to visit then please get in touch.

 Burnt Ash Pond

 Burnt Ash Pond is perhaps the finest pond in the borough from an ecological viewpoint, supporting a good variety of aquatic plants and animals.
 It is also aesthetically pleasing, with its fringing trees and colourful iris beds, and is much loved by residents of the surrounding houses in Melrose Close.
-The site is open on the first Sunday of every month between 11am-12pm.

 The ‘Friends of Burnt Ash Pond Nature Reserve’ is a group of local volunteers who are interested in maintaining and improving the Nature Reserve.
 The objectives of the Friends of Burnt Ash Pond Nature Reserve are:

 To promote, maintain and enhance the indigenous wildlife and botanical value of Burnt Ash Pond Nature reserve and its educational use for the public